jju/tome/NineHells.md

 11. Chain devil
 12. Bone devil
 13. Archduke/archduchess

-Archdevils.
-The archdevils include all the current and deposed rulers of the Nine Hells, as well as the fiendish aristocrats that make up their courts, attend them as advisers, and hope to supplant them.
+**Archdevils.** The archdevils include all the current and deposed rulers of the Nine Hells, as well as the fiendish aristocrats that make up their courts, attend them as advisers, and hope to supplant them.

-Promotion and Demotion.
-When the soul of an evil mortal sinks into the Nine Hells, it takes on the physical form of a wretched lemure.
+**Promotion and Demotion.** When the soul of an evil mortal sinks into the Nine Hells, it takes on the physical form of a wretched lemure.
 Archdevils and greater devils can promote lemures to lesser devils.

-Archdevils can promote lesser devils to greater dev-ils, and Asmodeus alone can promote a greater devil to archdevil status.
+Archdevils can promote lesser devils to greater devils, and Asmodeus alone can promote a greater devil to archdevil status.
 All diabolic promotions involve a brief, painful transformation, with the devills memories passing intact from one form to the next.

 Low-level promotions are typically based on need, such as when a pit fiend transforms lemures into imps to gain stealthy spies under its command.

 High-level promotions are almost always based on merit, such as when a bone devil that distinguishes itself in battle is transformed into a horned devil by the archdevil it serves.
 A devil is seldom promoted more than one step at a time.

 Demotion is the customary punishment for failure or disobedience among the devils.
 Archdevils or greater devils can demote a lesser devil to a lemure. which loses all memory of its prior existence.
 An archdevil can demote a greater devil to lesser devil status, but the demoted devil retains its memories-and might seek vengeance if the severity of the demotion is excessive.

 No devil can promote or demote another devil that hasn't sworn fealty to it, preventing rival arch-devils from demoting each other's most powerful servants.
 Since all devils swear fealty to Asmodeus, he can freely demote any other devil, transforming it into whatever infernal form he desires.

-NINE HELLS ADVENTURES
+## Nine Hells Adventures
 The Nine Hells embodies the cruelty and corruption of law turned to evil ends.
 The devils of the Nine Hells are more cunning, more insidious, and far more dangerous than other Fiends.
 Their intel-ligence, their delight in deceit and manipulation, and their unhindered pursuit of their own agendas make them truly terrifying foes.

 A descent into the Nine Hells is a journey into the heart of evil.
 Every shred of evil is used in the Nine Hells, and each layer specializes in some way to accommodate and exploit the vices and weaknesses of mortals.
 Far too many people who make such a journey discover their own hearts aren't immune to temptation and corruption, and they end up making the Nine Hells their eternal home.
 To avoid such a fate, good-hearted adventurers must resist the insidious manipulation, deceit, and treachery of devils, even when the devils promise to fulfill their deepest longings.